kthblmfld/interview-problems/README.md

 Who is the candidate?

 Is the candidate coming from a 3rd party?
-That's a red flag. as we get some imposters.
-Missing the spark of passion.
+That's a red flag as we get some imposters.
+Missing the spark of passion?
+Important for complex/collaborative engagements.